 Don’t be those people!
 I mean, by all means carry a map around with you if you want (and consult it in a suitable doorway/café, away from the middle of the sidewalk).
 But don’t be under the common yet mistaken impression that Bogota is a tropical jungle.
 You could be forgiven for thinking this if your impression is based on one of the opening scenes of Mr and Mrs Smith – which gained many laughs all over Colombia and an invitation from Bogota’s mayor to the film’s director asking him to visit Bogota!
 But if you have recently consulted the internet, a guidebook or indeed this blog, you’ll notice from the photos that there is no tropical scenery.

-A city at high altitude
+A city at high altitude means cool temperatures

 Although Bogota is close to the equator, it is at an altitude of 2,600 meters (8,500ft), which means that the climate here is generally cool but fluctuates between cold, cool and warm, depending on the weather.
 The highest temperature on a typical day, when it is sunny, will be 22-23 C (72-73 F).
 A typical low temperature – when it is rainy and cloudy, or during the small hours of the night-time – will be between 5-10 C (42 – 50 F).

-So… what to wear in Bogota?
+What to wear in Bogota?